nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

 ## Summary

-Bayesian inference quantifies uncertainty (in $x$) using the notion of probability.
+Bayesian inference quantifies uncertainty (in $x$) using probability.
-Bayes' rule says how to condition/merge/assimilate/update this belief based on data/observation ($y$).
+Bayes' rule tells us how to update this belief based on data or observation ($y$).
-It is simply a re-formulation of the notion of conditional probability.
+It is simply a reformulation of conditional probability.
 Observation can be "inverted" using Bayes' rule, in the sense that all possibilities for $x$ are weighted.
-While technically simple, Bayes' rule requires a bunch of point multiplications.
+While technically simple, Bayes' rule requires many pointwise multiplications.
-But if Gaussianity can be assumed then it reduces to only 2 formulae.
+But if Gaussianity can be assumed, it reduces to just two formulae.

 ### Next: [T4 - Filtering & time series](T4%20-%20Time%20series%20filtering.ipynb)